 9. How will tailgating affect my commercial driver’s license?

-Tailgating in Nevada has the same effect on commercial driver’s licenses (CDLs) as it does regular driver’s licenses: It carries a four (4) point demerit penalty.
+Tailgating in Nevada has the same effect on commercial driver’s licenses (CDLs) as it does on regular driver’s licenses: It carries a four (4) point demerit penalty.
 The main difference is that people with CDLs are required to tell their employer about the tailgating citation within thirty (30) days of getting ticketed.7

 9.1.
 CDL Suspension